lah7/Ambiant-MATE-Colours/README.md

 ## Installation

-Packages are avaliable for both the generator and pre-defined colours.
+Packages are available for both the generator and pre-defined colours.
 On Ubuntu, simply add the PPA and install the packages as desired.

     sudo add-apt-repository ppa:lah7/ubuntu-mate-colours

-The following colours are avaliable:
+The following colours are available:

 | Hex                               | Colour          |
 | --------------------------------- | --------------- |